zhangtianyuan666/LongMetagenome/File S1 Installation and usage of the noteworthy long read metagenomic analysis software.md

 ```

-# Taxonomy Profile and binning
+# Taxonomy Profile and reads binning
 ## Kraken2
 Recommend using the conda to install